AlonKellner/alonkellner.github.io/_drawer/en-us/story_2021-02-08_first-met.md

 category: stories
 ---

-> Thanks to Copilot an Google translate this translation was much quicker, two cheers for both!
+> Thanks to Copilot and Google translate this translation was much quicker, two cheers for both!

 When I first met her it wasn't her first time of course, that hardly ever happens these days.
 I was seventeen when I met her for the first time.